heymikehaynes/crashthearcade/content/blog/2024/netlfix-shuts-down-another-gaming-studio.md

 > Netflix has shut down its AAA Southern California game studio known as Team Blue.
 As reported by Game File, Netflix confirmed its fifth internal studio had been closed, and that three hires on the team had left the company.

 Netflix's gaming vertical has never made sense and is doomed to fail, in my opinion.
-The shuttering of another studio adds to that thought.
+The shuttering of Blue after only a couple of years adds to that thought.

 Worst of all, I constantly see people from Netflix Games on LinkedIn promoting positions they're hiring for, which feels dishonest when stuff like this happens a few days later.
 It makes it seem like the whole idea of games at the company is always changing.
 This environment is detrimental to the employees.